South Shore Pork Roast Recipe

 - 2. In the same skillet, saute onion and carrots until crisp-tender.
 Place around roast.
 Sprinkle with paprika.
 Add broth to pan.
 Cover and bake at 350° for 1 hour.
-Uncover; bake 20-30 minutes longer or until a meat thermometer reads 160°.
+Uncover; bake 20-30 minutes longer or until a thermometer reads 160°.

 - 3. Remove roast and vegetables to a serving platter; keep warm.
 Pour pan drippings into a measuring cup; skim fat.
 Add water to measure 2-2/3 cups.

 - 4. In a saucepan, combine flour and sour cream until smooth.
 Add drippings, parsley and salt.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Serve with the roast.
 Yield: 10-12 servings (3-1/3 cups gravy).